TastyWavez/xm-labs-servicenow-xMatters-services-management/README.md

 - **Creating Services:**
 - When a new service is added in ServiceNow a POST to xMatters is triggered and the service is created.
 -  **Updating Services:**
--  When a service is updated in ServiceNow and a relevant change is detected e.g.
+-  When a service is updated in ServiceNow and a relevant change is detected e.g. name, business criticality, support group
+-  **Deleting Services:**
+-  When a service is deleted in ServiceNow the corresponding xMatters service is deleted.

 ---
 # Installation Guide